coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 <li>Create a new tableau workbook and load the “data-for-tableau.csv” from part 2.

-<li>Convert the FIPs field (a unique identifier for counties) to string data type.
+<li>Change FIPS to a Dimension.
+This is a unique numeric identifier for counties.
 <ul>

-<li>Then change FIPS to a Dimension.

 <li>Finally, assign it a Geographic Role > County.
 </li>